 * Coast redwood (Sequoia sempervirens).
 Given ample water, this evergreen tree can grow several feet a year.
 It also has a low incidence of toxicity.
 Horses, though, may trample the lower branches.

-This word of caution: anything eaten in mass quantities by a horse may cause medical problems.
-A good book that goes much more in depth on this topic is "The Horse Owners Field Guide to Toxic Plants".
+"The Horse Owners Field Guide to Toxic Plants".
 And check your horse insurance policy.
 Make sure you have thorough coverage if your pasture is surrounded by a field full of mystery plants.
 Some companies may drag their feet if the horse is suffering due to human error.
-So, if you have horses that have never missed a meal, you may want to install a horse fence or hot wire between the screening plants and your ravenous friends.

 We are now in the time of the year, late summer through mid-autumn, that is best for renovating the landscaping around your home here in most of California.
 The cooler days of late summer and early fall, matched with still-warm soil temperatures, are ideal for establishing healthy roots for new lawns, perennials, shrubs and trees.